Promgirl65/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%0.2f\n" $NUM Write a script that prints a number with two decimal places, followed by a new line printf "%x\n" $DECIMAL Write a script that converts a number from base 10 to base 16 tr 'A-Za-z' 'N-ZA-Mn-za-m' Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII paste -d" " - - | cut -d " " -f 1 Write a script that prints every other line from the input, starting with the first line